suckbluefrog/Batocera-Zen3-Extended/README.md

 - May function on **RTX 2000-series (Turing) and newer GPUs** using NVK drivers.
 Expect stutter and worse performance than proprietary Nvidia on Xorg/X11
 - Stability is **not guaranteed**
 - No official support is provided
+- Based on Batocera's "zen3" (a misnomer) build

 This variant includes additional integrated components and tooling beyond the standard distribution and is designed for users comfortable troubleshooting their own systems.